 Can We Settle a Partnership Dispute Without a Florida Partnership Agreement in Place?

-Our MLG Business Litigation Group attorneys in Florida understand that it is practically impossible to be involved in a business partnership with another person — or multiple people — without having a difference of opinion.
+Our Morgan Law Group attorneys in Florida understand that it is practically impossible to be involved in a business partnership with another person — or multiple people — without having a difference of opinion.

 When these differences escalate to the level of partnership disputes, businesses typically have dispute resolution clauses built into their partnership agreements.
 This allows each party to formally address the concerns and resolve the issue(s) in-house or through mediation, before taking legal action.

 Unfortunately, not all partnerships formalize their agreements in writing.
 If this is true for your organization, there are several ways to settle your partnership disputes in Florida.

 Gather All Supporting Evidence & Consider a Collaborative Solution

 When individuals start a business together without a partnership agreement in place, things can become contentious when they disagree.
 Whether the dispute involves operations, finances, or leadership, each partner must present straightforward evidence that supports their argument.